-The legal definition of “bank fraud” under federal law in Nevada prohibits someone from knowingly executing a “scheme or artifice” to either:
+The legal definition of bank fraud is knowingly executing a “scheme or artifice” to either:

 - defraud a financial institution, or